sinae99/Active-Directory-Home-Lab/README.md

 as above our windows 10 (Client10) is added to Leased Addresses and Computers.

-our Lab Set up is complete!
+Lab Set up is Done.